 - Winter Oslo Fjord cruise: Click here to book your winter boat tour of the Oslo Fjord.

-Hot tip: If the touristy guided commentary aboard isn’t your vibe, then choose this Guided Oslo Fjord Cruise by Silent Electric Catamaran instead!
+Hot tip: If the guided commentary aboard isn’t your vibe, choose this Guided Oslo Fjord Cruise by Silent Electric Catamaran instead!
 This one runs year-round.

 Every nook and cranny in Oslo is gorgeous.
-From the old, wooden, colorful houses in Rodeløkka that line the streets, to the new, innovative buildings sprinkled in here and there, the city itself is stunning.
+From the old, wooden, colorful houses in Rodelรธkka, to the modern, innovative buildings sprinkled in here and there, this city is stunning.

-And when you take into account that it’s situated along a fjord, with views of the sea, rolling hills, and forests, Oslo gets that much better.
+And when you take into account that itโs all situated along a fjord, with views of the sea, rolling hills, and forests, Oslo gets that much better.

 If you like taking guided tours to soak in as much history and culture as you can, then book one of these Oslo tours.